- Learn key elements that go into the management of family child care.

 You will need to be aware of information and requirements for Social Security payments.
 Check with your nearest Social Security office for current information.
 If the combined family income, including your earnings, is too low to pay income tax, using deductions is not the best method.
 If the combined income is at a level where you pay income tax, check with your Internal Revenue Office to determine whether the work involved in keeping records is worthwhile.
 Two types of expenditures or costs are possible when taking tax deductions: direct expenditures, such as cost of food and toys, and indirect expenditures related to the use of your house, such as rent, utilities, mortgage payments, etc. Consult with your attorney or accountant to ensure you are keeping track of necessary expenses.

 Family child care providers should keep good records of all expenditures.
 Separate out the direct expenses for food, toys, supplies, cribs, etc. and exclude your own family expenses.
 Keep sample weeks of costs for food, breakfast, snacks, and lunch.
 It is a good practice to itemize all costs.
 For example, if the cost of child care food per week is $18, divide by three children and the cost per child per week would be $6.
 If you are working with the Child and Adult Care Food Program or local agencies for food reimbursements, ensure that you follow all prescribed guidelines and requirements for tracking food expenses.
 Carefully check on the supplies that are used for your family child care each week.
 Little expenses add up quickly.
-Remember to consider thing like extra diapers, supplies for crafts, and birthday treats that might easily be overlooked.
+Remember to consider things like extra diapers, supplies for crafts, and birthday treats that might easily be overlooked.

-These costs can more complicated because they involve the portion of the house and utilities used for caregiving.
+These costs can be more complicated because they involve the portion of the house and utilities used for caregiving.
 Indirect expenditures include a portion of rent, mortgage, interest, property tax, utility bills, and even your cell phone.
 These are things that are used indirectly for your family child care business.
 It is wise to consult the Internal Revenue Service or a tax specialist to determine what costs are allowable.
 The best advice to a provider who is going to use the business deduction method is: always save your receipts and canceled checks or proof of payment for the prescribed period in the event that you are audited.

 Running a business out of your home requires you to be prudent and protect yourself and your family.
 Liability insurance is necessary for all family child care providers.
 If you transport children, be sure your automobile insurance covers the child care children.
 Many times, a good homeowner’s or renter’s policy is adequate to cover your program.
 Discuss insurance requirements with your insurance agent and licensing specialist.
 The important thing to remember is to always provide good supervision.
 Proper supervision will reduce the likelihood of accidents.
 You have a responsibility to call a physician or ambulance, in addition to contacting the child’s parents, in case of any serious injury that happened while a child is your care.